kawaharas/CLCL-OpenVR/README.md

 &nbsp; One of the following hardware:

-- Oculus Rift with Oculus Touch
+- Oculus Rift with Oculus Touch or mouse
-- Oculus Rift
-- Oculus Development Kit 2
+- Oculus Development Kit 2 with mouse
 - HTC VIVE
 - HTC VIVE Pro
 - Windows Mixed Reality device